SiloCityLabs/blog/content/post/projects/kafka-cheat-sheet.md

 ---

-Throughout my time working with kafkas I have developed great software to use with it.
+Throughout my time working with kafka I have developed great software to use with it.
 But while the software did many things there are other things I still resorted to this cheat sheet for.
 I have put together this list of commands which I will keep updated here as I find new links and commands that help.
 My kafka installtion was under `/opt/kafka` and you will need to change this to your path you installed kafka too.
 You can also create a symlink and just copy paste commands as they are after changing ip's.

 <!--more-->